mohitsarin-tamu/ECEN-758-Project-Food-101/Code/README.md

 Instructions to run the main.py:

-1. Download the Pretrained Model: Get the ResNet-50-based model trained on the Food-10 dataset from here: [Insert model download link here].
+1. Download the Pretrained Model: Get the ResNet-50-based model trained on the Food-10 dataset from here: https://drive.google.com/drive/folders/1Gn5K8lwGtu9XWGrAS14G_FbE4whWbW2o
-2. Download the Test Data: Obtain the test dataset required for the model from here: [Insert test data download link here].
+2. Download the Test Data: Obtain the test dataset required for the model from here: https://drive.google.com/drive/folders/1Gn5K8lwGtu9XWGrAS14G_FbE4whWbW2o
 3. Add Custom Test Data: If you want to add your custom test data, ensure the data directory follows the same format as the test dataset above.
 4. Output of the Classification Model: The model will classify the input image as either containing a sweet dish or a savory dish.